1903 St Andrews Burghs by-election

-The St Andrews Burghs by-election was a Parliamentary by-election held on 17 September 1903.
+The 1903 St Andrews Burghs by-election was a Parliamentary by-election held on 17 September 1903.
 The constituency returned one Member of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

 Henry Torrens Anstruther had been Liberal Unionist MP for the seat of St Andrews Burghs since the 1886 general election.
 He resigned on taking up the position of a Director of the Suez Canal.

 Electoral history

 The seat had been Liberal Unionist since they gained it in 1886.
-They easily held the seat at the last election, with an increased majority;
+They held the seat at the last election, with a decreased majority;

 Candidates

 The local Liberal Unionist Association selected 44-year-old Major William Anstruther-Thomson as their candidate to defend the seat.
 He served in South Africa from 1901-1902 where he was commandant of the district of Knysna in 1901, and Inspector of Concentration Camps in Transvaal in 1902.

 The local Liberal Association selected 45-year-old Captain Edward Charles Ellice as their candidate to gain the seat.
 He was cousin and heir of Edward Ellice, a previous MP for the constituency.